Protecting our poles: The fight to preserve Antarctica and the Arctic

 However, threats to these fragile lands don’t just come from our warming world, and the polar regions are more than just an environmental catastrophe waiting to happen.
 Antarctic and the Arctic are breeding grounds for international conflict points that could exacerbate, and be exacerbated by, climate change.

-Britain’s first astronaut Helen Sharman hosts polar experts and global security specialists to discuss how science and technology positively can contribute to avoiding environmental disaster and to the geopolitical challenge at the poles.
+Britain’s first astronaut Helen Sharman hosts polar experts and global security specialists to discuss how science and technology can positively contribute to avoiding environmental disaster and to the geopolitical challenge at the poles.